Asperdaphne aureola

-Daphnella aureola is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.
+Asperdaphne aureola is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

-The length of the shell varies between 9 mm and 22 mm.
+The length of the shell varies between 9 mm and 22 mm, its diameter 5 mm in the larger specimens.

 The thin, transparent shell is spirally ridged, longitudinally very finely closely striated.
 The outer lip is crenulated within The small sinus is distinct.
 The shell has a pale golden color.

+(Described as Eucyclotoma varicifera)The elongate shell is straightly acuminate, rather light and thin.
+It is decussated by longitudinal and transverse ridges.
+It contains six, flatly convex whorls, furnished here and there with somewhat indistinct varices.
+The aperture is wide.
+The siphonal canal is short.
+The color of the shell is white, stained with reddish brown.

 Distribution

 This marine species occurs off the Philippines and in the Western Pacific Ocean.